ArnoVdH/photoblog/content/blog/2020/leaving_facebook2.md

 +++

 Knowing the problems of corporate social media, and Facebook in particular, is one thing, but the practical process of leaving it is a whole other topic in itself.
 That's what I'l try to expand upon here.
 Or in other words: what's the actual *plan*?
+I'll make a guess at the costs and benefits of leaving Facebook and I'll look into some constructive steps I (and others too of course!) can take to transition to a post-Facebook lifestyle.

 <!--more-->